jard-io/cpu-scheduler-sim/README.md

 **Note 1:** [here is a quick tutorial on makefile](http://www.cs.colby.edu/maxwell/courses/tutorials/maketutor/), in case you are not familiar.

-**Note 2**: TAs will evaluate your projects on one of the Department's servers with specific configuration.
-You need to configure your account on one of the department servers according to this specific configuration.
-To do so, you may take a look at a how-to tutorial that is available in the course's eClass under the Project section.
+**Note 2**: TAs will evaluate your projects on one of the Department's servers with the EECS3221 standard configuration.
+The standard configuration for the course has been described in the Projects Environmental Setup Guide, available in eClass.

 ## Evaluation
 Correct implementation of each algorithm will get 4 marks which make a total of 20 points for the project.